jamcha-aa/Manjaro-Setup/README.md

 This program changes system files.
 Be aware of what this script do.

-Manjaro-setup.sh relocates yaourt working directory to a particular user directory for avoiding /tmp restriction under Manjaro AUR.
+yaourt-tmp-changer.sh relocates yaourt working directory to a particular user directory for avoiding /tmp restriction under Manjaro AUR.
 Don't use this on multi-user environments.

 ### Usage